27th January 2022

 Hand washing and social distancing are still advised in church and in the hall.
 Hand sanitiser is provided at the entrances.

-The ladies toilets have been opened as more groups are using the hall.
+The toilets have been opened as more groups are using the hall.
 Groups are reminded to clean the wash basins and toilets after their meetings using the disinfectant and paper towels provided.

 Children’s Parties are now allowed.
 Contact Dorothy Graham to book the hall.